ZengFLab/Endotypist_XMBD/README.md

 For more information, please refer to the [Case-Control simulation](./tutorial/simulated_case_control_tutorial.ipynb) example.

 ### Example 3: Infection endotype example
-For more information, please refer to the [Endotype](./tutorial/Infection_endotype_tutorial.ipynb) example.
+For more information, please refer to the [Infection endotype](./tutorial/Infection_endotype_tutorial.ipynb) example.

 ## Usage